gjj/esm-g6t8/logs-analyser.md

 ## AWS IP address ranges are public information

 It's documented by Amazon!
-You can check out [this JSON file by Amazon](https://ip-ranges.amazonaws.com/ip-ranges.json) to see for yourself.
+You can check out [this post](https://aws.amazon.com/blogs/aws/aws-ip-ranges-json/) and [this JSON file by Amazon](https://ip-ranges.amazonaws.com/ip-ranges.json) to see for yourself.
 This also means that anyone can write a bot to iterate through the IP addresses, and try all the common username and password combinations.

-P.S.
 Have you tried incrementing/decrementing your assigned AWS IP address to see if you can see anyone else's web server? 😮

 ## Analyse your logs

 And this is why you should also monitor your `access.log` files!
-There are some other really cool monitoring products like DataDog (btw, they come free with your [GitHub Student Developer Pack](https://education.github.com/pack/offers) just like the free domain name) that you can use to analyse your Nginx logs.
+There are some other really cool monitoring products like [Datadog](https://www.datadoghq.com/blog/datadog-github-student-developer-pack/) (btw, they come free with your [GitHub Student Developer Pack](https://education.github.com/pack/offers) just like the [free domain name](https://is214-esmv2.slack.com/archives/CMVBZ92NR/p1582637039002200)) that you can use to analyse your Nginx logs.

-We used GoAccess.io and within a day from our deployment, we saw some interesting stuff.
+We used [GoAccess](https://goaccess.io) and within a day from our deployment, we saw some interesting stuff.

 ![pic](https://i.imgur.com/hsG2oUO.png)